Experienced Bicycle Accident Lawyer

 Some of the most common causes of Long Beach bicycle accidents include the following:

 - Head-on Collisions – A large percentage of fatal bike accidents involve a car making direct contact with the front of the bike.

 - Tailgating – When drivers tailgate, they do not leave enough room to brake for abrupt stops and can hit the vehicle in front of them.

-- Speeding – Accidents occurring at high speeds increase the severity of the accident and impact of the collision.
+- Speeding – Car accidents occurring at high speeds increase the bike accident's severity and the collision's impact.